 The city is mostly comprised of people in the 15-64 year age bracket, making up over 59% of the population.
 Over 37% of residents are under the age of 15, while the older population is quite small at just 2.73%.
 Islam is the most practiced religion in the city, with over 95% of Muslims making up the population.
 The second largest religion is Christianity, which accounts for just over 4% of the population.

 The country of Pakistan was formed in 1947 and after its formation, it was determined that the country needed a capital.
-In 1958, a commission went to work to find a new location based on climate, location, beauty and other criteria.
-After planning and research, the area around Rawalpindi was selected and Islamabad was created with the initial goal that Islamabad would eventually encompass Rawalpindi.
+In 1958, a commission went to work to find a new location based on climate, location, beauty, and other criteria.
+After planning and research, the area around Rawalpindi was selected, and Islamabad was created with the initial goal that Islamabad would eventually encompass Rawalpindi.

-Prior to the development of Islamabad, the area had been settled before, with the earliest history dating back to 5000 BC.
+Before the development of Islamabad, the area had been settled before, with the earliest history dating back to 5000 BC.
 In modern times, Islamabad – which reached completion of development in 1966 – is one of the most diverse cities in the country, attracting settlers from all over Pakistan.
 It is also a popular tourist destination for hikers and mountaineers that want to enjoy the beautiful outdoor aesthetics that the city has to offer.
-A moderate climate, outdoor scenery and basic infrastructure isn’t the only appeal that the city has, though, as it also houses the country’s embassies, Foreign Office and other government buildings.
+A moderate climate, outdoor scenery, and basic infrastructure isn’t the only appeal that the city has, though, as it also houses the country’s embassies, Foreign Office and other government buildings.

 Despite development that was completed in the 1960s, Islamabad has shown steady population growth over the years.
-Its high percentage of youthful residents, combined with its climate, scenery and jobs in sectors including information and communications technology makes it an area that should see continued growth well into the future.
+Its high percentage of youthful residents, combined with its climate, scenery, and jobs in sectors including information and communications technology makes it an area that should see continued growth well into the future.
 Estimates place the 2020 population at almost 1.7 million, and it’s expected to exceed 2.2 million in 2030.